-Weed is a photoperiod plant, meaning the daily amount of light it receives will determine when it flowers—when it starts to produce buds.
-Outdoors, this happens when the daily amount of light reduces as summer turns to fall, and indoors, growers can control this by changing light from 18 to 12 hours a day.
+- Light: Weed is a photoperiod plant, meaning the daily amount of light it receives will determine when it flowers—when it starts to produce buds.
+Outdoors, this happens when the daily amount of light reduces as summer turns to fall, and indoors, growers can control this by changing artificial light from 18 to 12 hours a day.

-Weed plants of course need water, and the amount of water they need will change as they grow, and also depends on your local climate and weather.
+- Water: Weed plants of course need water, and the amount of water they need will change as they grow, and also depends on your local climate and weather.

-You’ll need to provide an environment with optimal temperature and humidity that will allow weed to thrive.
+- Temperature and humidity: You’ll need to provide an environment with optimal temperature and humidity that will allow weed to thrive.
 Generally, this is between 55-85°F, with a relative humidity between 50-70%.

-Weed plants also need wind or airflow, which you can simulate indoors with fans, and which will occur naturally outdoors.
+- Wind/airflow: Weed plants also need wind or airflow, which you can simulate indoors with fans, and which will occur naturally outdoors.

 Indoor vs. outdoor marijuana growing

-So your homegrowing journey starts with the question: indoors or outdoors?
+Your homegrowing journey starts with the question: indoors or outdoors?